benprov718/AdventOfCode2015/README.md

 ### Day4:

-a-file solves first part, reads secret from file.
+a-file solves both part, reads secret from file.\
+To solve second part, add a 0 to the comparison value.
+Takes a couple of minutes to run.